Unfair Property/Casualty Claims Settlement Practices

 A. Replacement Cost

-1. When the insurance policy provides for the adjustment and settlement of first-party claimant losses based on replacement cost, the following shall apply:
+1. When the insurance policy provides for the adjustment and settlement of first party claimant losses based on replacement cost, the following shall apply:

 a.
 When a loss requires repair or replacement of an item or part, any consequential physical damage incurred in making such repair or replacement not otherwise excluded by the policy, shall be included in the loss.
-The first-party claimant shall not have to pay for betterment nor any other cost except for the applicable deductible.
+The first party claimant shall not have to pay for betterment nor any other cost except for the applicable deductible.

 b.
 When a loss requires replacement of items and the replaced items do not match in quality, color or size, the insurer shall replace all such items so as to conform to a reasonably uniform appearance.
 This applies to interior and exterior losses.
-The first-party claimant shall not bear any cost over the applicable deductible, if any.
+The first party claimant shall not bear any cost over the applicable deductible, if any.

 B. Actual Cash Value

 1. When the insurance policy provides for the adjustment and settlement of losses on an actual cash value basis on residential fire and extended coverage, the Insurer shall determine actual cash value as follows: replacement cost of property at time of loss less depreciation, if any.
-Upon the first-party claimant's request, the insurer shall provide a copy of the claim file worksheet(s) detailing any and all deductions for depreciation.
+Upon the first party claimant's request, the insurer shall provide a copy of the claim file worksheet(s) detailing any and all deductions for depreciation.

-2. In cases in which the first-party claimant's interest is limited because the property has nominal or no economic value, or a value disproportionate to replacement cost less depreciation, the determination of actual cash value as set forth above is not required.
-In such cases, the insurer shall provide, upon the first-party claimant's request, a written explanation of the basis for limiting the amount of recovery along the amount payable under the policy.
+2. In cases in which the first party claimant's interest is limited because the property has nominal or no economic value, or a value disproportionate to replacement cost less depreciation, the determination of actual cash value as set forth above is not required.
+In such cases, the insurer shall provide, upon the first party claimant's request, a written explanation of the basis for limiting the amount of recovery along the amount payable under the policy.

 2.10 Department Complaint Review

 A. A claimant who believes that there has been a violation of this Part may file a written complaint with the Division.
-All complaints filed with the Department shall be processed in accordance with the Division's internal complaint review process and, if the Division determines that reasonable cause exists, the complaint shall be handled in accordance with the Department's Rules of Procedure in Administrative Hearings, Part 10-00-2 of this Title.
+All complaints filed with the Department shall be processed in accordance with the Division's internal complaint review process and, if the Division determines that reasonable cause exists, the complaint shall be handled in accordance with the Department's Rules of Procedure for Administrative Hearings, Part 10-00-2 of this Title.